A-Innocentz/A-Innocentz/README.md

 I enjoy helping customers solve problems and building the documentation and processes that make support easier, faster, and more consistent.

-I'm currently developing practical skills in Zendesk, HubSpot, knowledge management, SOP creation, and customer experience.
+I'm building practical customer support systems using Zendesk, HubSpot, knowledge management, SOP creation, and customer experience principles.

 ## What you'll find here